The Menopause Skincare Stack Worth Spending On

 Estrogen drop changes your skin in ways your old routine cannot fix.
 The four products that actually move the needle — and three you can stop buying.

 Estrogen affects collagen production, ceramide synthesis, and the rate at which your skin loses water.
 When estrogen drops in perimenopause and menopause, all three change at once.
 The result: skin that looks duller, drier, and finer-textured almost overnight.
 The good news — the right four products genuinely reverse most of it within 90 days.
+(If you're also weighing whether to start HRT, our honest conversation about HRT in your 50s is the next thing to read.)

 1. A serious moisturiser with peptides